Mr-TalhaIlyas/Mount-Partation-in-Ubntu-Permanently/README.md

     <fsck> sets the order for file system checks at boot time; see fsck(8).
 For the root device it should be 1.
 For other partitions it should be 2, or 0 to disable checking.

 ### Reference
-1. https://phoenixnap.com/kb/linux-create-partition  (Doesn't involve instructions for permanent mounting)
+1. [Phoenixnap](https://phoenixnap.com/kb/linux-create-partition)  Doesn't involve instructions for permanent mounting.